 In some cases, there are debts that are of the highest amount among all your debts and is also charged the highest interest.
 It will take you about 2-3 years to pay that off.
 This is where a psychological battle may take place.
 Ask yourself, will you be able to stick to the Avalanche technique for that long?
 In a nutshell, this technique requires a high self-discipline and commitment.

 You will not be burdened with a high financial commitment, as you only need to pay a little at a time with a small sum of money.

 You can settle this debt without realising if you finance it by getting a side job or by doing freelance work.

 This technique, however, can take up a long time and the timeline of when the debt can be settled might appear a little vague.
 Therefore, it takes careful planning if you choose to pay off debt with this technique.

-You need to be updated on the debt balance to avoid hidden charges or accrued interest.
-This is also to ensure that you will be able to estimate the time taken to settle all your debts.
+You must update the bad debt balance to avoid hidden charges or accumulated interest.
+This is also to ensure that you can predict the timeframe needed to settle all these debts.

 The 3 techniques outlined above all carry their own pros and cons, but they all point out to the same outcome: PAYING OFF DEBTS

 To add to them, these are 2 additional techniques to pay off debt quicker and simultaneously cut down on your monthly commitments with lower monthly instalments.